Power Engineering Techniques (PETQ)

 For specific term start/end dates and other key dates/deadlines, please see the Academic Schedule on our website.

 Program of Study

-Every academic year, students are required to successfully complete an online Student Safety Regulations and General Safety Standards course.
+Students are required to successfully complete an online Lab Safety course (in Moodle) when starting their program at Cambrian.
 This course must be completed prior to entering the labs (as identified in the table below) in the Schools of Skills Training, Engineering Technology and Environmental Studies.

 |PEG 1115||Applied Science||3|

 |ENG 1002||College Communications||3|